 With a little tweaking, you can quickly use a difference checker to see where changes have been made and then determine whether the grade should be changed from the completed draft.

 Iterative Assignments & Multiple Means of Assessment – Liz Gauffreau, MA, & Tamara Von George, Ph.D.

-Course design play an important role in creating a rewarding and effective learning experience that helps students succeed.
-Explore the following sample syllabi to see how courses can buil in iterative assignments and multiple means of assessment.
+Course design plays an important role in creating a rewarding and effective learning experience that helps students succeed.
+Explore the following sample syllabi to see how courses can built in iterative assignments and multiple means of assessment.